artinmajdi/mimic_iv_analysis/documentations/mimic_iv_data_structure.md

 ORDER BY admittime;
 ```

-### Getting ICU stays for a specific hospital admission:
+### Getting ICU stays for a specific hospital admission

 ```sql
 SELECT *
 FROM icu.icustays